benjaminion/upgrading-ethereum-book/src/book.md

 TODO

 And circling back to ConsenSys: working daily with such brilliant, talented, generous, and knowledgeable people is a challenge and a joy.
-A challenge that keeps me sharp now that I am well past my prime, and a joy that
+A challenge that keeps me sharp now that I am well past my prime, and a joy that XXX

 in particular the Protocols group, PegaSys, that has been my home for the past four years.
 Especially the wonderful R&D team that I helped establish, and the astonishingly  Working daily with such brilliant, talented, generous, and knowledgeable people is a challenge and a joy.
-A challenge that keeps me sharp now that I am well past my prime, and a joy that
+A challenge that keeps me sharp now that I am well past my prime, and a joy that XXX

 Teku team.